 “They stab it with their steely knives”

-This line is a playful nod to the band Steely Dan.
-The two bands shared a friendly rivalry and the same management.
-Steely Dan had previously referenced the Eagles in their song “Everything You Did,” so the Eagles returned the favor by mentioning “steely knives” in their lyrics.
+This line is a playful jab at the band Steely Dan.
+The two bands maintained a friendly rivalry.
+Steely Dan had referenced the Eagles in their song “Everything You Did,” so Henley and Frey returned the mention by slipping “steely knives” into the lyrics.

 “You can check out any time you like, but you can never leave”